Sandesh Jhingan: Early career: 2011–14

-After the 2012–13 season, Jhingan signed a contract with IMG–Reliance to eventually be part of the Indian Super League which was to start in 2014.
+After the 2012–13 season, Jhingan signed a contract with Indian Super League to eventually be part of the competition which was to start in 2014.
 Despite struggling to sign a contract with an I-League club before the ISL began, Jhingan did reject an offer from Dempo.
 "Dempo is a big club and to receive an offer from them in itself was a big thing for me.
 There is no doubt that being associated with the club and playing under coach Arthur Papas would have benefitted me as a player.
 However, I don't regret my decision," Jhingan said in an interview.
 In November 2013 it was reported that Jhingan had signed with Rangdajied United on loan for the remainder of the season.
 However, not long after, it was announced that Jhingan had instead signed for Mumbai for the rest of the I-League campaign.
 He made his debut for the club on 7 December 2013 against Pune.
 Jhingan started the match and played for the whole match as Mumbai won 2–1.

 A few weeks later, on 15 December, Jhingan received a red card for a second yellow offense in a match against Rangdajied United.
 Despite being ejected, Mumbai still drew the match 1–1.

 Kerala Blasters: 2014–2020

 2014: Emerging Player of the Season

 On 22 July 2014, a day after his 21st birthday, Jhingan was selected in the second round of the 2014 ISL Inaugural Domestic Draft by the Kerala Blasters.
 He appeared on the bench for the side in their opening match of the season against NorthEast United.
 Despite not playing in the first match, Jhingan did start for the Blasters in their second match of the season against Chennaiyin.
 He started the match and put in a good performance but could not prevent the Kerala Blasters from losing 2–1.
 From that point Jhingan remained a constant presence for the Kerala Blasters throughout the 2014 season, appearing 14 times for the side.
 His performance for the Kerala Blasters helped earn Jhingan the "Emerging Player of the League" award.

-On 20 December 2014, Jhingan started for the Kerala Blasters in the 2014 Indian Super League Final against Atlético de Kolkata.
+On 20 December 2014, Jhingan started for the Kerala Blasters in the 2014 Indian Super League final against Atlético de Kolkata.
 Despite putting in a valiant performance, Jhingan could not prevent Atlético de Kolkata from taking the title as the Kerala Blasters fell 1–0.